oeminaga/CystoImageClassification/README.md

 - You need to convert the tensorflow format to ONNX format for a better performance and deployment.

+- CycleGAN was used to optimize the color space for the development set.
 ------
 ##### If you have issues, please open a thread
 ##### Please cite when use this framework in your work